 The response will detail any actions taken to investigate the complaint and provide a full explanation of the decision made and the reason(s) for it.
-Where appropriate, it will include details of actions the school and/or the trust will take to resolve the complaint.
+Where appropriate, it will include details of actions Perryfields Infant School will take to resolve the complaint.

 The panel will ensure that those findings and recommendations are sent by electronic mail or otherwise given to the complainant and, where relevant, the person complained about.
-Furthermore, they will be available for inspection on the school premises by the proprietor and the Headteacher.
+Furthermore, they will be available for inspection on the school premises by the proprietor and the head teacher.

-A written record will be kept of all complaints, and of whether they are resolved at the preliminary stage or proceed to a panel hearing.
+A written record will be kept of all complaints, and of whether they are resolved at the preliminary stage or proceed to a panel hearing, along with what actions have been taken, regardless of the decision.